jhanschoo/writerite/backend-apollo/README.md

 * `npm i`
 * `npm run dev`

+To run the integration test, set up the environment against a PostgreSQL DB and Redis server, then after having run `npm run dev`, run

+* `npm run test`

+We don't presently have unit tests.

 ## Notes

 * We do not verify that the email of users who have signed up with a Google or Facebook account have the email that is registered with those services.
 They are only used to validate that the sign-up was trusted.
 Similarly, we do not verify any email provided for email/password signups.